Toy Story 4 poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to During the road trip, Forky jumps out of the RV window.
 Woody makes the choice to jump out after him, leaving the safety of Bonnie and the other toys to rescue Forky alone., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Woody, Bo, and the gang successfully retrieve Forky from Gabby Gabby in an elaborate heist.
+Of particular interest, this crucial beat Woody, Bo, and the gang successfully retrieve Forky from Gabby Gabby in an elaborate heist.
 False victory: Woody has Forky back and can return to Bonnie, but he's now seen Bo's world and what he's missing., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 73 minutes (73% through) represents the emotional nadir.
 Here, Woody gives his voice box to Gabby Gabby, sacrificing his defining feature.
 Gabby gets rejected by her intended kid Harmony, showing that being "perfect" doesn't guarantee purpose.
-Woody's old way of thinking dies., illustrates the protagonist at their lowest point.
+Woody's old way of thinking dies., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Woody makes the conscious decision to stay with Bo Peep as a lost toy rather than return to Bonnie.
 He synthesizes his loyalty and leadership with Bo's freedom and adventure, choosing his own path., demonstrating the transformation achieved throughout the journey.